greenpeace/gpes-misc-m-templates/README.md

 Greenpeace-themed **responsive** email templates for **quick** email **layouting**, **design** or development.

 ## About this templates
-+ They use the [INK](http://zurb.com/ink/) framwework, already tested with many mail clients
++ They use the [INK](http://zurb.com/ink/) framework, already tested with many mail clients
 + They use [Jekyll](http://jekyllrb.com/) and [Yaml](http://www.yaml.org/) to be easier and quicker to modify content
 + Jekyll url-encodes Twitter and other social networks links
 + Can be easily adapted to many mail sending services